Transnational Repression

 Actions against Falun Gong overseas have featured:

-- Threats on foreign businesses related or amicable with Falun Gong
+• Threats on foreign businesses related to or amicable with Falun Gong

-- Pressure and threaten human rights leaders, event organizers, persecution testifiers
+• Pressure and threatening of human rights leaders, event organizers, and persecution testifiers

 Around the world, Falun Gong practitioners are targeted by the Chinese Communist Party for their faith.
 This phenomena is not limited to refugees who have fled China.
 Citizens of other nations around the world are also impacted.
 The repression and large range of intimidation tactics felt by Falun Gong refugees who fled China to escape this persecution includes the following: